MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

 def test_smtp_connection_exists(app):
     assert app.smtp_connection

 Here we declare an app fixture which receives the previously defined smtp_connection fixture and instantiates an App object with it.
-Let’s run it:
+Let's run it:

 $ pytest -v test_appsetup.py
 =========================== test session starts ============================